On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Complete graph with a tree or forest backbone: a lower bound

 Now, we turn to the computation of the imbalances of red-blue parts of Fibonacci trees.
 In order to do that, we have to recall some theory of Fibonacci numbers.
-In particular, we recall the Zeckendorf's theorem \cite{knuth1988fibonacci}, which states that any number $n \in \mathbb{N}$ can be written as $n = \sum_j z_j F_j$ for $z_j \in \{0, 1\}$ such that \begin{enumerate} \item[(A)] no two consecutive $z_j$ are equal to $1$, i.e. $z_j z_{j + 1} = 0$ for all $j$, \item[(B)] this representation is unique and it is the shortest decomposition with respect to $\sum_j |z_j|$, \item[(C)] it can be constructed by greedy subtraction the largest possible Fibonacci numbers from $n$ until we reach $0$. \end{enumerate} We call a vector $z = (z_j)_{j = 1}^\infty$ such that $(A)$ -- and thus also $(B)$ and $(C)$ -- holds the \emph{Zeckendorf representation} of $n$ and denote by $Z(n)$.
-We will sometimes without loss of generality trim $Z(n)$ to a finite number of positions since $F_i > n$ implies trivially $z_i = 0$.
+In particular, by the Zeckendorf theorem \cite{knuth1988fibonacci} we know that any number $n \in \mathbb{N}$ can be written as $n = \sum_j z_j F_j$ for $z_j \in \{0, 1\}$ such that \begin{enumerate} \item[(A)] no two consecutive $z_j$ are equal to $1$, i.e. $z_j z_{j + 1} = 0$ for all $j$, \item[(B)] this representation is unique and it is the decomposition with the smallest value of $\sum_j |z_j|$, \item[(C)] it can be constructed by greedy subtraction of the largest possible Fibonacci numbers from $n$ until we reach $0$. \end{enumerate} We call a vector $(z_j)_{j = 1}^\infty$ such that $(A)$--$(C)$ holds the \emph{Zeckendorf representation} of $n$ and denote it by $Z(n)$.